TomasVotruba/tomasvotruba.com/resources/posts/2023/2023-03-15-to-route-or-to-action-thats-the-question.md

 }
 ```

-Now we have 2 strings that we made up "process_form" and "homepage".
-Beware, it's not "process-form" with a `-`, but with `_`.
+Now we have 2 made up strings: "homepage" and "process_form"... or was it "process-form"?

 This approach can lead to typos, but you can avoid that [by using constants](/blog/2020/12/21/5-new-combos-opened-by-symfony-52-and-php-80/#2-route-names-can-be-constants):